openmas-ai/openmas/tests/README.md

 ### Unit Tests (`tests/unit/`)

-Unit tests validate individual components in isolation, with all external dependencies mocked.
-These tests ensure core functionality works as expected without depending on external systems.
+Unit tests verify isolated components with all external dependencies mocked.

 - **Location:** `tests/unit/`
-- **Purpose:** Test individual classes and functions with complete isolation
+- **Purpose:** Test individual classes and functions with complete isolation.
+- **Dependencies:** External dependencies (Communicators, I/O, etc.) are **always** mocked.
 - **Execution:** Run via the `tox -e unit` environment.
-- **Dependencies:** External dependencies (Communicators, I/O, etc.) are always mocked.
+- **Requirement:** Must never be skipped due to the unavailability of external dependencies.

 ### Integration Tests (`tests/integration/`)

-Integration tests validate interactions between components.
+Integration tests verify how components work together.
 They are subdivided based on dependency requirements and whether they use mocks or real services.

+- **Location:** `tests/integration/`
+- **Purpose:** Test interactions between components or with external services/protocols.
+- **Dependencies:** May use mocks or actual dependencies (like specific communicators or running services like an MQTT broker).
+- **Execution:** Run via various `tox -e integration-*` environments.
+- **Requirement:** Tests relying on actual dependencies **must** be skipped (using `pytest.mark.skipif`) if the required dependency is unavailable.
+Any test that is executed (not skipped) must pass.

 #### Core Integration Tests (`tests/integration/core/`)